 Publish the data as the supplementary materials of an article.

 Load data into an open repository.
 Search databib.org to find one suited to your discipline.

-Publish the data online with the Library's Dash service.
+Publish the data and archive it online with the Dryad service.
+Dryad is a free service to UC Researchers.

 Publicize your work